Display Key Tasks in Microsoft Project's Timeline View

 To change colors in a timeline:

-- Click on the task you want to change in the timeline.
-To select multiple tasks, Control-click on each task.
+- Click the task you want to change in the timeline.
+To select multiple tasks, Ctrl-click each task.

-- On the Timeline Tools Format tab, click on Background/Fill or Font Color and select a color.
+- C;ocl the Timeline Tools Format tab and then click Background/Fill or Font Color and select a color.

 To change the date format: